Welcome to my website and blog!

 At age seven I had a catastrophic case of Polio, an event that taught me much about challenge, struggle, isolation, and healing.
-For the past forty years my teachers have been shaman.
 After I unexpectedly survived, it became my family’s expectation that I would honor and work with Spirit.
 It was only much later, in adulthood, that my journey into shamanism began.

 That was more than forty years ago.
 In the years that followed I was graced with teachers from many traditions.
 Some of these teachers, notably Susan Grimaldi and Julie Soquet, have become lifelong friends.
-Some, like Susan, the late Amazonian shaman Ipupiara (Bernardo Peixoto) and the Andean shaman and curandera Clechia Toscano have been greatly honored by their people, and internationally.
-Some others were controversial.
+Some, like Susan, the late Amazonian shaman Ipupiara (Bernardo Peixoto) and the Andean shaman and curandera Clechia Toscano have been greatly honored.
+Others were controversial.
 Together they represent the wide range of approaches to shamanism, the good and the bad, and shamanic paths that seem beyond either.
 Each spent precious time with me, and helped to mold my vision, and I feel enormous gratitude to each.
 Even though he died in 2011, I still deeply miss Ipu’s random late evening phone calls and constant encouragement.